CyberTrackerConservation/ctdoc/index.md

 ## How can I get technical support?

-CyberTracker is supported by a [Google group](https://groups.google.com/g/cybertrackerwiki/).
+CyberTracker is supported by a [Forum](https://support.cybertracker.org/).
 The group is monitored by the CyberTracker team and has many knowledgeable folks asking and answering questions.